andredot/ISLR2/chapter_2.md

     ## Multiple R-squared:  0.1763, Adjusted R-squared:  0.1679
     ## F-statistic: 20.98 on 1 and 98 DF,  p-value: 1.366e-05

 We can be confident to refuse the hypothesis that real beta2 is non-zero.

 **(f) Do the results obtained in (c)–(e) contradict each other?
 Explain your answer.**

 Linear regression relies on the absence of collinearity as one of its key assumptions.
-When it’s violated, the statistical tests provide unreliable results.
+When it's violated, the statistical tests provide unreliable results.
 In fact, collinearity makes difficult to sort out individual effects.
 Since the accuracy on the estimates is reduced, the standard error grows (leading to a decline in the t-statistic and p-value, for instance).
 Moreover, this has a direct effect on the power of the hypothesis test, finding as non-significant potentially significant coefficients, which is precisely what happened in our case.

 **(g) Now suppose we obtain one additional observation, which was unfortunately mismeasured.**

 ``` r
 x1 <- c(x1 , 0.1)